 While we support thousands of dog and cat owners everyday across Canada with their own raw feeding journeys, we are also raw-feeding pet owners ourselves and know firsthand how daunting such a decision may seem in the beginning.
 Switching your dogs or cats to the diet that they were born to eat requires research and dedication.
 The abundance of information, theories, opinions and raw feeding myths swirling around the internet regarding species-appropriate raw diets make it easy to want to give up and reach for the most convenient bag of food on the shelf.
-But if you have made it to this article, give yourself a pat on the back because identifying the problem with these processed ingredients in your pets food is half the battle!
+But if you have made it to this article, give yourself a pat on the back because identifying the problem with all the processed ingredients in your pets food is half the battle!

 Our in-house raw feeding experts compiled the following list of easy first steps you can take to set you and your pet up for raw feeding success (and a longer and healthier life).
 Whether your pet is a puppy, a picky eater, has a food allergy, or simply has no issues at all, following these tips will make for an easy and safe transition to raw.

-We recommend starting your pet on a live liquid probiotic supplement 2- 4 weeks prior to the switch.
+We recommend starting your pet on a live probiotic supplement 2- 4 weeks prior to the switch.
 During any food switch, there is a natural adjustment to your pet’s gut microbiome (the microorganisms that live in your pet’s digestive tract).
 This can sometimes cause a brief period of digestive unrest in the form of loose poops or vomiting.
 Probiotics will help to support and maintain a healthy microbiome in the gut and prepare them for new foods.
 This is especially important for animals that have seemingly “sensitive tummies.”

-2. Add Bone Broth Into Their Diet
+3. Adding Bone Broth Into Their Diet

 For dry foods, use 1 cup of kibble per 1 cup of broth and soak for 15 minutes prior to feeding.
 Replace water with broth for dehydrated diets as per food package instructions.
 Canned and home-cooked meals can also get a ½ to ¾ cup of broth per 1 lb of food.
 Check out our Bone Broth 5 Ways it Improves Your Pets Health article which includes a great home-cooked stock recipe.